Have you ever stopped to wonder why years pass so quickly?

 It’s also a great tool to plan your days and write your goals.
 Successful people recommend the habit of reviewing your goals on a daily basis to track your progress.

-You can start on any notebook or diary.
+You can start with any notebook or diary.
 And set a time daily for performing this.
 Most people prefer to journal first thing in the morning, or just before bedtime.

 - 10 reasons journal writing will change your life (it changed mine!)

-- 121+ Page ideas for your bullet journal to organise every area of your life
+- 121+ Page ideas for your bullet journal to organize every area of your life

 Exercise is the preventive maintenance you give your body to run smoothly and help you live life in the best possible way.